anchung333/data-structures-practice/Notes/Trees/Heaps.md

 ## Heaps / Priority Queue / Binary Heaps
   - Priority Queues:
-    - Just have bag of elements that each have priority, not as structured visually as a regular queue (no beginning, no end)
+    - Just have bag of elements that each have priority key, not as structured visually as a regular queue (no beginning, no end)
     - extracting from this bag involves pulling out element(s) whose priority are maximum
-    - 2 operations: inserting with priority p, and extracting element with max priority
+    - Operations: inserting with priority p, extracting element with max priority (removing from the set), and returning the max
   - Heaps:
-    - tree that fulfills heap property:
+    - array visualized as tree that fulfills heap property:
+      - root of tree is first element (i = 1)
       - max heap: parent will be > child in value
       - min heap: parent < child in value
     - Binary heap: